AC Unit is Running, But Not Cooling

 1. AC Unit Is Too Small

-SOLUTION: Check your AC unit’s cooling capability by looking at the label on the considered unit, located outdoors.
-The units BTUs are contained in the model number and the top portion of the label will have the model number.
+SOLUTION: Check your AC unit’s cooling capability by looking at the label on the condenser unit located outdoors.
+The unit’s BTUs are contained in the model number and the top portion of the label will have the model number.

 You will want to look for a number between 12 and 60.
 Sometimes they are offset by dashes, but that is not mandatory.
 To determine the tonnage of your unit, divide that number by 12.
 For example, if it says 60, you would have a 5-ton unit (60/12 = 5).